leotiger/grav-plugin-babel/README.md

 Help can be obtained via the [issue section](https://github.com/leotiger/grav-plugin-babel/issues) but we cannot guarantee to answer in a timely or exhaustive fashion.

+### Collaborators

+If you feel that this plugin is needed, don't hesitate: you're invited to collaborate.
+And why not, you can take over this plugin as an owner.
+If you're intrigued, feel free to contact.

 ## Credits

 Thanks Trilby Media for [TNTSearch](https://github.com/trilbymedia/grav-plugin-tntsearch).
 This plugin uses modified code portions.